photogabble/tuppence-boilerplate/README.md

 Middleware that determines the clients IP address and stores it as a `ServerRequest` attribute.

 #### [php-middleware/php-debug-bar](https://github.com/php-middleware/phpdebugbar)
-Framework agnostic middleware for attaching [PHP Debug Bar](http://phpdebugbar.com/) to your response.
+Framework-agnostic middleware for attaching [PHP Debug Bar](http://phpdebugbar.com/) to your response.